2018ik/2018ik.github.io/_wiki/resurrection.markdown

 The mingling of divinity and humanity was not complete on incarnation; the human flesh of Jesus had nothing to do with divinity.
 It was in resurrection that humanity was brought into divinity.
 It is only in death that was can experience resurrection; resurrection is entering into death, passing through death, and emerging from death.

 The principle of resurrection is that everything natural must pass through death and then resurrect with God's element.

+In the New Jerusalem, the Lamb on the throne represents the resurrected Lord who has now been glorified and enthroned.
+The life-giving Spirit is the river of water of life.
+No resurrection, no New Jerusalem, no fulfillment of God's economy.

 ## God of Resurrection